Covariate assisted screening and estimation: Main results

 Continue this process until for some $N$, $1 \leq N \leq l$, $k_N = 1$.
 In this construction, for each $1 \leq k \leq N$, if we arrange all the nodes of $\call^{(k),pe}$ in the ascending order, then the number of nodes in front of $\call^{(k)}$ is significantly smaller than the number of nodes behind $\call^{(k)}$.

 In practice, we introduce a suboptimal but much simpler patching approach as follows.
-Fix a component $\call=\{j_1,\cdots,j_l\}$ of $\cU_p^*$.
-In this approach, instead of splitting it into smaller sets and patching them separately as in the previous approach, we patch the whole set $\call$ by \beq \call^{pe} = \{i: j_1-\ell^{pe}/4 < i < j_l + 3\ell^{pe}/4 \}, \eeq and estimate $\beta^{\call}$ using \eqref{obj of minimization}.
-Our numeric studies show that two approaches have comparable performances.
+Fix a component $\call=\{j_1,\ldots,j_l\}$ of $\cU_p^*$.
+In this approach, instead of splitting it into smaller sets and patching them separately as in the previous approach, we patch the whole set $\call$ by